AT&T (T) to Release Quarterly Earnings on Thursday

-AT&T (NYSE:T) will announce its earnings results before the market opens on Thursday, October 21st.
-Analysts expect the company to announce earnings of $0.78 per share for the quarter.
-Investors that wish to register for the company’s conference call can do so using this link.
+AT&T (NYSE:T) is set to post its quarterly earnings results before the market opens on Thursday, October 21st.
+Analysts expect AT&T to post earnings of $0.78 per share for the quarter.
+Individual that wish to register for the company’s earnings conference call can do so using this link.

-AT&T (NYSE:T) last announced its quarterly earnings results on Wednesday, July 21st.
-The technology company reported $0.89 earnings per share for the quarter, beating analysts’ consensus estimates of $0.79 by $0.10.
-AT&T had a negative net margin of 1.11% and a positive return on equity of 12.78%.
-The business had revenue of $44.05 billion during the quarter, compared to analysts’ expectations of $42.39 billion.
-During the same period last year, the business earned $0.83 earnings per share.
-The business’s revenue for the quarter was up 7.6% on a year-over-year basis.
+AT&T (NYSE:T) last released its quarterly earnings results on Wednesday, July 21st.
+The technology company reported $0.89 EPS for the quarter, beating analysts’ consensus estimates of $0.79 by $0.10.
+The business had revenue of $44.05 billion during the quarter, compared to analyst estimates of $42.39 billion.
+AT&T had a positive return on equity of 12.78% and a negative net margin of 1.11%.
+AT&T’s quarterly revenue was up 7.6% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $0.83 EPS.
 On average, analysts expect AT&T to post $3 EPS for the current fiscal year and $3 EPS for the next fiscal year.

-A hedge fund recently bought a new stake in AT&T stock.
-Camden National Bank purchased a new position in shares of AT&T Inc. (NYSE:T) during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm purchased 9,675 shares of the technology company’s stock, valued at approximately $278,000.
-Institutional investors and hedge funds own 51.61% of the company’s stock.
+An institutional investor recently bought a new position in AT&T stock.
+Camden National Bank purchased a new position in AT&T Inc. (NYSE:T) during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund purchased 9,675 shares of the technology company’s stock, valued at approximately $278,000.
+Hedge funds and other institutional investors own 51.61% of the company’s stock.

-T has been the subject of a number of research reports.
-Scotiabank upgraded shares of AT&T from a “sector underperform” rating to a “sector perform” rating and lifted their price objective for the company from $28.00 to $31.00 in a report on Wednesday, June 16th.
-Argus cut shares of AT&T from a “buy” rating to a “hold” rating and set a $28.09 price objective for the company. in a report on Tuesday, July 27th.
-Tigress Financial restated a “buy” rating and issued a $36.00 price objective on shares of AT&T in a report on Friday, July 9th.
-Citigroup dropped their price objective on shares of AT&T from $34.00 to $32.00 and set a “buy” rating for the company in a report on Tuesday, August 31st.
-Finally, Moffett Nathanson upgraded shares of AT&T from a “sell” rating to a “neutral” rating and lifted their price objective for the company from $23.00 to $28.00 in a report on Thursday, October 7th.
-Two analysts have rated the stock with a sell rating, ten have issued a hold rating and eight have given a buy rating to the company.
-Based on data from MarketBeat, AT&T presently has a consensus rating of “Hold” and an average price target of $30.69.
+A number of research analysts have weighed in on the company.
+Loop Capital initiated coverage on AT&T in a report on Monday, September 20th.
+They set a “hold” rating and a $30.00 target price on the stock.
+Barclays cut their price target on AT&T from $34.00 to $30.00 and set an “equal weight” rating on the stock in a research note on Monday, October 11th.
+Redburn Partners assumed coverage on AT&T in a research note on Friday, June 25th.
+They set a “sell” rating and a $23.00 target price on the stock.
+Moffett Nathanson upgraded AT&T from a “sell” rating to a “neutral” rating and increased their target price for the company from $23.00 to $28.00 in a research note on Thursday, October 7th.
+Finally, KeyCorp upgraded AT&T from an “underweight” rating to a “sector weight” rating in a research note on Thursday, October 14th.
+Two analysts have rated the stock with a sell rating, eleven have given a hold rating and eight have issued a buy rating to the stock.
+According to data from MarketBeat, AT&T has an average rating of “Hold” and a consensus price target of $30.69.

 AT&T, Inc is a holding company, which engages in the provision of telecommunications media and technology service.
 It operates through the following segments: Communications, WarnerMedia, and Latin America.
 The Communications segment provides services to businesses and consumers located in the U.S., or in U.S.